Call for Seminars

-Interested faculty teams should submit a 500-word course description, a brief explanation of the ways that the cross-disciplinary and cross-divisional elements of the course will engage with the goals of the Integrative PhD, and a list of potential readings and practices.
-Please include a brief note from the relevant deans indicating approval for both faculty partners to offer the collaborative seminar were it to be chosen.
+Interested faculty teams should submit a brief course description, a brief explanation of the ways that the cross-disciplinary and cross-divisional elements of the course will engage with the goals of the Integrative PhD, and a list of potential readings and practices.
+Please include a note from the relevant deans indicating approval for both faculty partners to offer the collaborative seminar were it to be chosen.

 Zed Adams (NSSR, Associate Professor of Philosophy)

 Daniel Sauter (Parsons, Associate Professor of Data Visualization, Co-Director Integrative PhD)